BakkerGames/Castlequest_GRIF/README.md

 into the single 78-page PDF in this repository, `castlequest.pdf`.

 Arthur O'Dwyer manually transcribed the PDF into the plain text file in this repository, `castlequest.ocr.txt`.
-(If you find any places where the transcription differs from the original PDF, Arthur will pay a "bug bounty" of $5 per error!
-Open a pull request on this repository or send him an email.)

 ## GRIF Port